graalvm/graal-languages-demos/graalpy/graalpy-javase-guide/README.md

 graalPy {
     packages = setOf("qrcode==7.4.2") // ①
-    pythonHome { includes = setOf(); excludes = setOf(".*") } // ②
-    pythonResourcesDirectory = file("${project.projectDir}/python-resources") // ③
+    pythonResourcesDirectory = file("${project.projectDir}/python-resources") // ②
 }
 ```

 ❶ The `packages` section lists all Python packages optionally with [requirement specifiers](https://pip.pypa.io/en/stable/reference/requirement-specifiers/).
 In this case, we install the `qrcode` package and pin it to version `7.4.2`.

-<a name="external-or-embedded-stdlib-pom"></a>
-❷ The GraalPy plugin can copy the Python standard library resources.
-This is mainly useful when creating a [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/), a use-case that we are not going to cover right now.
-We disable this by specifying that we want to exclude all standard library files matching the regular expression `.*`, i.e., all of them, from the included Python home.

 <a name="external-or-embedded-python-code-pom"></a>
-❸ We can specify where the plugin should place Python files for packages and the standard library that the application will use.
+❷ We can specify where the plugin should place Python files for packages and the standard library that the application will use.
 Omit this section if you want to include the Python packages into the Java resources (and, for example, ship them in the Jar).
 [Later in the Java code](#external-or-embedded-python-code-java) we can configure the GraalPy runtime to load the package from the filesystem or from resources.